zli1122/me/_pages/about.md

 ## Brief Biography

 Hi, my name is Zhuoran Li.
 I am a Postdoctoral Research Associate at the University of Arizona.
-My research focuses on cybersecurity, cryptography, and hardware security, with an emphasis on hardware–algorithm co-design for secure and efficient systems.
+My research focuses on cybersecurity, hardware security, cryptography, and privacy-preserving machine learning.

 ## Education